ma-sharifi/minibankc/README.md

 # sonarQube default login  and assword is "admin"
 # Notes : you can get token from: in right top of sonarQube pannel -> User(Administrator) > My Account > Security > Generate Tokens
 ```
+## CI/CD
+Pipelines let you define how your deployed code flows from one environment to the next.
+I tried to use Heroku for CI/CD but I got error "Item could not be retrieved: Internal Server Error".

 ## Contact
 I'd like you to send me an email on <mahdi.elu@gmail.com> about anything you'd want to say about this software.